 Pest Identification Service

 The Survey Section is responsible for designing, implementing and reporting the results of all state, regional and national surveys conducted within the Commonwealth.
-Most of the surveys conducted by the PDA Entomology Program are federally funded, providing seasonal employment opportunities to as many as 70 Pennsylvanians and contributing valuable economic resources to the Commonwealth’s economy.
+Most of the surveys conducted by the PDA Entomology Program are federally funded, providing seasonal employment opportunities to Pennsylvanians and contributing valuable economic resources to the Commonwealth’s economy.
 This section works closely with the USDA-Animal and Plant Health Inspection Service (APHIS) in designing and implementing regulatory and monitoring strategies.